 It is very important to know about various steps of report optimization while developing a Microsoft Power BI Report for the end users/client.
-Optimizing your Power BI report make report load faster and also help in loading data faster during refresh interval.
+Optimizing your Power BI report makes the report load faster and also helps in loading data faster during refresh intervals.

 Let`s see in this article Microsoft Power BI report optimization steps.

 According to Microsoft Docs, Query Folding is the ability of Power Query to generate a single query statement to retrieve and transform source data.

 When Query folding takes place it helps to process and compute the transformation steps applied in power query on the database side which helps to improve the query performance.
 Mainly, it helps to load data faster while performing refresh operations.

 During Incremental refresh as well, query folding help to perform efficient report operation and help in reducing the refresh duration.